DevDyna/Vintage-Tech/src/main/resources/assets/vintagetech/guides/vintagetech/guide/natural/ironwood_tree.md

 It can spawn on Forests , Windswept biomes and Meadows

-When broken it will drop <ItemLink id="vintagetech:ironberries"/>
+Ironwood leaves when broken it will drop <ItemLink id="vintagetech:ironberries"/> and all other leaves drops

 <GameScene zoom="2" interactive={true}>